 In a traditional audio setup, a 7.1 surround sound system comprises of seven individual speakers and a subwoofer (the .1 bit).
 They're positioned around where your seating area, hence the 'surround sound' bit in the name, and create a more immersive aural experience.
 Lots of gaming headsets say they support 7.1 surround sound as well, but given that headsets often only have two drivers or speakers, it's never going to be true 7.1 surround.
 Instead, what they really mean is that they can do virtual 7.1 surround sound, which is done via software such as Logitech's G Hub, Steelseries' Engine, Corsair's iCue and HyperX's NGenuity software.

 Sometimes, headsets will use a specific type of surround sound software, such as DTS Headphone X 2.0.
-This is a set standard created by the audio engineers at DTS that tries to recreate 11 different audio channels instead of seven, and it's a similar piece of technology to Dolby Atmos and Windows Sonic for Headphone.
+This is a set standard, created by the audio engineers at DTS, that tries to recreate 11 different audio channels instead of seven: partly similar to technologies like Dolby Atmos and Windows Sonic for Headphones.
 However, only select games support DTS Headphone X 2.0, Dolby Atmos and Windows Sonic, so just because a headset supports it, doesn't necessarily mean all games are going to sound better as a result.
 In fact, enabling any kind of virtual surround sound feature usually makes your game audio feel like it's been turned into one great big echo chamber.
 Unless you're going to be watching a lot of films on your PC that support surround sound, it's usually better to stick to a simple stereo headset (or at least leave its surround feature turned off).

 What is Logitech's Blue VO!CE?